 Shot on location in England, the work was written, filmed and produced by a group of Hanover students and their professors.
 The documentary reveals more about the man whom history has dubbed the greatest scientist who ever lived than just his theory of gravity.

-During the spring term of 2011, Professor of Mathematics Nancy Rodgers took her History of Math class to England to follow Newton from his birthplace at Woolsthorpe Manor in Grantham, about 25 miles south of London, to his tomb at Westminster Abbey.
+During the spring term of 2011, Professor of Mathematics Nancy Rodgers took her History of Math class to England to follow Newton from his birthplace at Woolsthorpe Manor in Grantham, about 2 hours north of London, to his tomb at Westminster Abbey.
 Instructor of Communication Elizabeth Winters, who was in the U.K. with her video production students at the same time, had her students film Rodgers’ students; the footage ultimately led to the documentary.

 “I thought it would be a fascinating story because Newton himself is such a fascinating character,” said Rodgers.
 “I wanted the students to experience this, and I think it made quite a difference.
 You get a really personal connection that you just don’t get from reading a biography.”